Dozens line up Tuesday to cast their vote early in Mahoning County

-YOUNGSTOWN, Ohio (WKBN) – Early voting is now underway in Ohio.
+YOUNGSTOWN, Ohio (WYTV) – Early voting is now underway in Ohio.
 Tuesday is the first day of what’s going to be a very long election season.

 Dozens of people lined up at the Mahoning County Board of Elections Tuesday morning, ready to cast their vote.